Pricing

 1. Create a new Ruby on Rails application if you don’t already have one:

-rails new app-name
+rails new flowbite-app

-cd app-name
+cd flowbite-app

 Now that you have created a new project you can proceed by setting up Tailwind CSS.